 A poor attendance rate is a common challenge for schools that cater for students from highly disadvantaged communities; particularly where families are experiencing financial hardships and other pressures such as intergenerational unemployment and mental health issues.
 The risk of these students disengaging from school is very high, particularly for students with an entrenched history of school avoidance prior to enrolling at Warakirri College.
 Each year there are students who have their enrolment terminated due to lack of attendance.
 These students are referred to the DET Learning Engagement Officers if they are under 17 years.
-The Campbelltown Campus opened in mid - 2019 and some of the students had not attended school for a prolonged period prior to their enrolment, which is why so many were required to repeat Year 10.

-The College continues to review its policies and practices including building strategies to address student non-attendance.
-A range of measures to reduce non-attendance have been implemented including changes to teaching methods, systematic follow up for non-attenders, daily SMS messages to carers and parents of any student who does not attend by 10am, phone calls from the College staff, letters to parents, caseworkers and care-givers together with revised documentation collection procedures for recording the reasons for non-attendance and school follow-up.
+The College continues to review its policies and practices including building strategies to address student nonattendance.
+A range of measures to reduce nonattendance have been implemented including changes to teaching methods, systematic follow up for nonattenders, daily SMS messages to carers and parents of any student who does not attend by 10am, phone calls from the College staff, letters to parents, caseworkers and care-givers together with revised documentation collection procedures for recording the reasons for nonattendance and school follow-up.
+In 2020 the College employed a Social Worker to work with students who were not engaging in school.
+This resulted in many students feeling supported to return to class.